POST - BRITISH CASTLES AND COUNTRYSIDE

 8:15am Drive to the village of Broadway

-9:30am Enjoy an orientation drive through Stratford-Upon-Avon, Shakespeare's home
+9:30am Enjoy an orientation drive through the town of Stratford-Upon-Avon, the birthplace of William Shakespeare.

 11:00am Drive south via Chipping Campden and Upper and Lower Slaughter

-1:30pm Drive through Bourton-on-Water and Stow on the World, stopping for photos in
+1:30pm Drive through Bourton-on-Water and Stow on the World stopping for photos in both

 2:30pm Visit Blenheim Palace in Woodstock